 Incorporation of forward-looking information.
-The Bank uses forward-looking information that is available without undue cost or effort in its assessment of significant increase of credit risk as well as in its measurement of ECLs.
-The Bank involves experts of OTP Bank Plc. who use external and internal information to generate a 'base case' scenario of future forecast of relevant economic variables along with a representative range of other possible forecast scenarios.
+The Group uses forward-looking information that is available without undue cost or effort in its assessment of significant increase of credit risk as well as in its measurement of ECLs.
+The Group involves experts of the OTP Bank Plc. who use external and internal information to generate a 'base case' scenario of future forecast of relevant economic variables along with a representative range of other possible forecast scenarios.
 The external information used includes economic data and forecasts published by governmental bodies and monetary authorities.
-Factors considered within this process include macroeconomic data, such as GDP growth, exports, and investments.
+The factors considered within this process include macroeconomic data, such as GDP growth, exports, and investments.

-As at 31 December 2024, the Bank determined three main scenarios:
+As at 31 December 2024, the Group determined three main scenarios: